Full-Face Bicycle Helmets

 In 2008 we found a Bell X-Games Full Throttle at Wal-Mart for $40.
 It meets the CPSC standard for bike helmets, but nothing more stringent.
 The chinbar does not have energy management padding.
 It has a strong and reliable D-ring buckle.
 We don't know what sizes it may be available in.
 It could be considered a BMX helmet.

 Also in 2008 we found the Mace Hornet, a full face helmet for kids ages 6 to 10 (two sizes fit 51-57cm heads) with a fiberglass shell and a chinbar padded inside with thick foam.
-It is being discontinued on some Web sites, so we don't know about its future.
+It is being discontinued on some websites.

 BMXKids also use BMX full face helmets for their "Bicycle Motor Cross" events.
 They are usually made with a hard fiberglass shell and minimal vents.
 Most of them do not have crushable foam in the chinbar.
 Adults generally find them too heavy and hot for bicycle use, leaving the rider with a wet head even in winter.
 But the kids ignore the sweat and use them for short BMX events in the heat of summer, so they are not out of the question for some riders in some circumstances.